Every business wants to generate leads. But lead generation is hard. And it’s especially hard to do consistently.

 - Inbound marketing

 - Outbound marketing

-Each of these strategies can drive B2B leads, but one or two will probably be more effective in your contest.
-The key is to select the right ones and then to implement them effectively.
+Each of these strategies can drive B2B leads, but one or two will probably be more effective in your context.
+In our many years as a B2B marketing agency we’ve discovered that the key is to select the right ones and then to implement them effectively.

 With that in mind, let’s dive in.

 If you’re serving a niche audience with an offering at a high price point, then the best way to make consistent lead generation happen is to run an account-based marketing campaign.

 A quick benchmark: What’s the total number of companies in the world that would be a good fit for your offering?
 If it’s around 5,000 or less, then you will never generate consistent leads from traditional inbound marketing.
 Inbound marketing relies on people finding you; the problem in niche B2B industries is that there just aren’t enough people looking.

 ABM gets rid of that problem by flipping things around: Your marketing is targeted to find your ideal clients – and it’s tailored specifically to each account.
 It works because it:

 Hits a pre-qualified audience.
 You identify the traits of accounts that make for great clients; you’re not wasting time on misaligned prospects.